jillibus/Vechicle-Identification/README.md

 ## Business Applications for Vehicle Image Recognition

 > The topic at hand was selected for its potential use in intelligent transportation applications that focus on monitoring of traffic flow, automated parking systems, and security enforcement.
-Adding physical characteristics with existing systems that track traffic patterns that include type, velocity, direction and position, (Vehicular Ad Hoc Networks - VANETs), would advance the information provided for use in additional application uses.
+Adding physical characteristics, with existing systems that track traffic patterns that include type, velocity, direction and position, (Vehicular Ad Hoc Networks - VANETs), would advance the information provided for use in additional applications.

 > Our first project Goal is to create a Image Recognition Modle, using the simplest form of the model, that will recognize whether or not a vehicle is present in an photo from our data set.